 Vacuum Cleaner Care: Maximising the Lifespan of Your Vacuum

-Like all machines with complex moving parts, vacuum cleaners require careful attention and maintenance if they are to achieve their desired longevity.
+Like all machines with complex moving parts, vacuum cleaners require careful attention and maintenance if they are to achieve their desired longevity and keep your carpets vibrant.
 As such, if you're not familiar with vacuum cleaner care, it's a good idea to review the following list of best practices for looking after your vacuum cleaner:

 If you have a bagged vacuum, regularly check the bag and replace it if need be.
 It's generally advised to change the bag when it starts to feel full, rather than waiting until it is absolutely packed with dirt and debris; a very full vacuum bag both makes the vacuum run less efficiently and makes it work harder, leading to greater wear and tear.
 Never, under any circumstances, use a bagged vacuum when the bag is completely full—doing so will almost certainly cause irreversible damage.

 If you have a bagless vacuum, empty it before every use.
 While doing this is not absolutely necessary, it's better for the vacuum and will make it run far more efficiently.
 You should also be sure to rinse out the removable bin at least once per every three vacuuming sessions in order to prevent dirt and grime from becoming “caked on” to the walls of the bin.